The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications

 \section{Conclusions}

-We computed six full $N$-body models representing ultra-faint dwarf galaxies populated by both single and binary stars, spanning a range of binary fractions, as described in Section~\ref{sec:binic}.
+We computed six full N-body models representing UFDs populated by both single and binary stars, spanning a range of binary fractions, as described in Sect.~\ref{sec:binic}.
 The main characteristics of the models are summarized in Table~\ref{tab:ics}.
-Each model was evolved for a Hubble time following the initial burst of star formation, allowing us to follow the complete dynamical evolution of the systems.
+Each model was evolved for a Hubble time following the initial burst of star formation, which allowed us to follow the complete dynamical evolution of the systems.

-UFDs are generally expected to be quasi-collisionless systems.
-Consistently, we find a broadly similar global dynamical evolution across all models, with differences arising primarily from the varying binary fractions and from stellar evolution.
-In particular, the luminosity-weighted velocity dispersion—which is the quantity most relevant for observational mass estimates of dwarf galaxies—is significantly affected by the fraction of binaries present in the system.
+Ultra-faint dwarf galaxies are generally expected to be quasi-collisionless systems.
+We consistently find a broadly similar global dynamical evolution across all models, with differences arising primarily from the varying binary fractions and from stellar evolution.
+In particular, the luminosity-weighted velocity dispersion -- which is the quantity most relevant for observational mass estimates of dwarf galaxies -- is significantly affected by the fraction of binaries present in the system.

 In the following, we summarize the main conclusions of this study: